NCAR/ncar-neon-books/quick_start_docker_part2.md

     docker pull escomp/ctsm-lab-2.3-preview

 :::{note}
-Docker needs to be running on your computer before using the ‘pull’ command above.
+Docker needs to be running on your computer before using the `docker pull` command above.
 You can run Docker by either opening the app or typing “docker login” in the command line.
 :::